APC, XCache and eAccelerator available on Shared Hosting

 lsphp can process requests

 With the newly deployed setup configuration, all FastComet clients on our shared hosting environment can take full advantage of opcode caching without sacrificing security.
-Additionally, with the new mod_lsapi, your website should run faster that with any other Apache PHP handler.
+Additionally, with the new mod_lsapi, your website should run faster than with any other Apache PHP handler.
 So far we have tested more than 150 Open Source applications and the results are more than promising.
 Still, if you experience any difficulties with the new setup or need help to take full advantage of the OpCode caching, feel free to contact our 24/7 technical support.
 Thanks to the flexible setup we can revert or apply changes per account base so you will never be stuck with one or another solution.

 Very soon we will publish full-length tutorials on how to enable all new features and optimize your website performance for the most popular platforms such as Magento, PrestaShop, WordPress, Dolphin and many more so stay tuned for further updates.